A VIETNAMESE-CANADIAN LEGACY

 Produced by Adobe Productions International and White Pine Pictures in collaboration with Heritage Canada-Patrimone Canada

-Robbie Hart, Director/Co-Producer
+Robbie Hart, Director/Co-producer

-Moderator: Gary J. Smith, former Canadian Ambassador
+Gary J. Smith, Co-producer & former Canadian Ambassador

 An extraordinary mother-daughter story, their escape from war-torm Vietnam, a birth on a sinking ship, a heroic rescue at sea, and a new life in Canada